 Allowing employees to work remotely can be a huge benefit to their personal lives and is an active way to demonstrate trust and show you value their contribution.
-However, person to person collaboration is still very much a vital part of business as well.
+However, person-to-person collaboration is still very much a vital part of business as well.
 How do we balance collaboration and remote work, and should we allow employees to work from home?

 How Many Companies Allow Employees to Work From Home?

 According to the US Census, 5.2% of US-based employees worked from home in 2017.
 This means US companies collectively allow employees to work from home to the tune of 8 million people.
 The trend is driven by employees desire to increase work-life balance, lower their gas costs, and reduce commute times, but companies benefit as well.
-Companies benefit by reducing real estate expense and increasing their potential talent pool by removing geographical limitations that come with centralized offices.
+Companies benefit by reducing real estate expenses and increasing their potential talent pool by removing geographical limitations that come with centralized offices.

 The change hasn’t been without concern, however.
 And I must admit remote-work concerns me as well.
 I know the power of in-person collaboration because I use it often in my own communications consulting work.
 It is very powerful, especially when you actively listen to body language.
 So, how do effective companies do it?
 I asked remote-work pro, Vicki Brackett.